pyxem/pyxem/doc/loading_data.rst

     >>> s
     <PixelatedSTEM, title: , dimensions: (15, 10|35, 30)>

-Note that dimension 0/1 and 2/3 is flipped in the PixelatedSTEM signal, and the NumPy array.
+Note that dimensions 0/1 and 2/3 are flipped in the PixelatedSTEM signal and the NumPy array.
 This is due to how HyperSpy handles the input data.
 In this case it leads to the signal x-dimension having a size of 35, and a y-dimension a size of 30.
 While the navigation x-dimension has a size of 15, and a y-size of 10.